Online Safety Information for Parents

 Helping your child stay safe online.

 In the current digital age, we know that parents want to help keep their children safe online.
 The following websites and links have some excellent information and we are always happy to signpost parents to other sources of support.
+The following links have some excellent up to date advice on gaming, live streaming etc.

 Our children love to use the internet specially to play games and to communicate with their friends.
 The way they start using computers and the guidance they are given at this young age can set them on the right path to being safer in later life.